Say What Now? Doctors Reveal Terrifying New Psychological Side Effects Caused By Ozempic - Woman Attempted To Strangle Herself | lovebscott.com

 The symptoms went away after she came off the medication.

 Another man, 72, who was described as ‘highly functional’, became manic after six weeks on the drug.
-He began cleaning the house compulsively and was convinced all his neighbors were dea
+He began cleaning the house compulsively and was convinced all his neighbors were dead.

 The case reports were raised at a recent meeting of the American Psychiatric Association (APA).